pk6x/pk6x_win32_emacs_devenv/Readme.txt

 This way, this local scoped environment of Command Prompt will start at that desired location, eg w:\ in this example

-w:\ subst drive should already been sat from that .bat file that is (subst_drive.bat).

-Then, paste the "build.bat" file into your project main folder or any other sub-folders (here I have located in a sub-folder "code")
+4- Then, paste the "build.bat" file into your project main folder or any other sub-folders (here I have located in a sub-folder "code")

 -project main folder
 	|